news

 ADVERTISEMENT

 His venture was George, a magazine aimed at 20-to-30-somethings that fused politics and pop-culture and leveraged his impressive contacts list, from senators to actors and activists.
-The inaugural issue in 1995 featured cover star Cindy Crawford dressed as first US president George Washington, replete with tails, a ruffled shirt and white wig.
+The inaugural issue in 1995 featured cover star Cindy Crawford dressed as the first US president George Washington, complete with tails, a ruffled shirt and white wig.

-But among his most attention provoking issues was September 1997, in which he penned an editor's letter that described his cousins (one of whom had left his wife, and another who was investigated for statutory rape of a 14-year-old babysitter) as "poster boys for bad behaviour".
+But among his most attention-provoking issues was September 1997, in which he penned an editor's letter that described his cousins (one of whom had left his wife, and another who was investigated for statutory rape of a 14-year-old babysitter) as "poster boys for bad behaviour".

 The fact that he posed seminude for the accompanying image only boosted sales further.